-JSrealB: demo of a text realiser for the web
+jsRealB: a bilingual text realiser for web programming

 Natural language generation, a part of artificial intelligence, studies the development of systems that produce text for different applications, for example the textual description of massive datasets or the automation of routine text redaction.

 The web is constantly growing and its contents, getting progressively more dynamic, are well-suited to automation by a realiser.
 However, existing realisers are not designed with the web in mind and their operation requires much knowledge, complicating their use.

 pyrealb is a Python adaptation of jsRealB.

 jsRealB has been developped over the years under the direction of Guy Lapalme.

 - Nicolas Daoust created the original concept (jsReal in French only) in Masters thesis (in French) in 2013.

 - Paul Molins overhauled the system's architecture while keeping the original syntaxe to develop (jsRealB French-English) in his intership for the INSA of Lyon that he made at RALI in 2015;